grpc/grpc.io/content/en/docs/what-is-grpc/faq.md

 ### How can I contribute?

-[Contributors](/contribute/) are highly welcome and the repositories are hosted on GitHub.
+[Contributors](/community/#contribute) are highly welcome and the repositories are hosted on GitHub.
 We look forward to community feedback, additions and bugs.
 Both individual contributors and corporate contributors need to sign our CLA.
-If you have ideas for a project around gRPC, please read guidelines and submit [here](https://github.com/grpc/grpc-contrib/blob/master/CONTRIBUTING.md).
+If you have ideas for a project around gRPC, read guidelines and submit [here](https://github.com/grpc/grpc-contrib/blob/master/CONTRIBUTING.md).
 We have a growing list of projects under the [gRPC Ecosystem](https://github.com/grpc-ecosystem) organization on GitHub.

 ### Where is the documentation?